Deutscher Pfadfinderbund (1911–1933): After World War I

 With the end of World War I, the Scouting movement in Germany strove to reintroduce a general structure, and reorganized the Pfadfinderbund in 1918.
 The first years of the newly formed Bund were marked by a recurring conflict about the orientation, between the "old" members that were active before World War I, and the "new" ones.

 While the old leading members almost all served in the German military during the war and wanted to rebuild the Pfadfinderbund in its old form, the new, progressive powers leaned more towards the Wandervogel as being more back-to-nature orientated and less nationalistic.

 This two main factions were the "jungdeutschen" (young German) and the "neudeutschen" (new German) Scouts.

-The latter adopted the so-called Prunner Gelöbnis (Vow of Prunn) in 1919, which became the German Scouts' epigraph.
+The latter adopted the so-called Prunner Gelöbnis (Vow of Prunn) in 1919, which became the German Scouts' epigraph, replacing the older Meißner-Formel (Meissner Formula) adopted at the October 1913 meeting on Hohe Meissner.

 The first "Reichsfeldmeister" (fieldleader of the realm) after the war was Carl Freiherr von Seckendorff, chosen in Eisenach in 1919.
 While von Seckendorff was of the old leadership generation, both Scouting factions remained in the union.